LEAK Sandwich

 The LEAK Sandwich was an innovative loudspeaker design introduced by the English hi-fi company H. J. Leak & Co. in 1961.
 Harold Leak engaged Don Barlow, who had devised a way of making the cone of the loudspeaker from expanded polystyrene foam sandwiched between two sheets of aluminium foil.
 This made it both very light and extremely stiff, and correspondingly accurate in sound.

-Contemporary publicity photographs show Harold Leak standing calmly on top of one of his sandwich cones to demonstrate its exceptional rigidity.
+A publicity photograph showed Harold Leak standing on top of one of his sandwich cones to demonstrate its exceptional rigidity.
 The speaker was innovative in other ways as well and was produced, relatively unchanged, for about 10 years.